 This doesn't mean that other disorders won't be used as grounds of inadmissibility, however.
 Even anxiety disorders, which many people suffer from while leading fully functioning lives, can lead to inadmissibility, if the disorder has led to harmful behavior to the applicant or others.

 Broadly speaking, if at least 12 months have passed since the visa or green card applicant exhibited harmful behavior, and the underlying mental disorder has a favorable prognosis, the examining physician can decide that the disorder is in remission or under control.
 In that case, the person might not be found inadmissible after all.

 Some disorders are considered less likely to be controllable than others, however.
 In particular, the CDC guidelines say that applicants with a history of harmful behavior associated with paraphilia or other sexual acts are almost always likely to relapse.

-You may be able to request that the immigration authorities overlook your mental-health ground of inadmissibility, by filing a “waiver” request.
+You might be able to request that U.S. immigration authorities overlook your mental-health ground of inadmissibility, by filing a "waiver" request.
 See Waivers of Health-Based Inadmissibility for U.S. Green Card Applicants for details.
-You will need to show that you are not at future risk of causing harmful behavior, and you may need to have a treatment plan in place.
+You will need to show that you are not at future risk of causing harmful behavior, and you might also need to have a treatment plan in place.